-How do you balance caring for your children and your elderly parents?
-Rachel Rabinovich, CFP® shares strategies she’s built from personal experience as a member of the Sandwich Generation.
+How do you balance caring for your children and your parents?
+Rachel Rabinovich, CFP® shares her experience as a member of the Sandwich Generation.

 I've realized that I'm part of the sandwich generation, which includes a group of people who have both their parents and their children relying on them for emotional and/or financial support.